poojarupanwar/Medbus_Ambulance/README.md

 # Medbus_Ambulance
-It is my diploma Project where we can book ambulance
+Medbus Ambulance System is an web apllication where we can book ambulance for user.Driver can register and change the availibility status such as avilabe or booked.